AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-32634-magento-patch-move-category-in-hierarchy-url-path-wrong.md

 ---
-title: "MDVA-32634 patch: move category in hierarchy url_path wrong"
+title: 'MDVA-32634 patch: move category in hierarchy url_path wrong'
-description: "The MDVA-32634 patch solves the issue where the url\\_path of the catalog category does not change after moving the category in the hierarchy.
+description: The MDVA-32634 patch solves the issue where the url\_path of the catalog category does not change after moving the category in the hierarchy.
 This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.0.16 is installed.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3."
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3.
+exl-id: a445dea6-3834-479b-9044-b6d2b863a0b5
 ---
 # MDVA-32634 patch: move category in hierarchy url_path wrong

 The MDVA-32634 patch solves the issue where the url\_path of the catalog category does not change after moving the category in the hierarchy.
 This patch is available when the [Quality Patches Tool (QPT)](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.0.16 is installed.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3.